-Task # Description Target Completion Date Task 10 The Jurisdiction will establish a system for documenting and compiling records related to education and outreach requirements for recordkeeping and reporting.
-7/1/2022 (Task completion to be verified) Task 11 The Jurisdiction will begin tracking and compiling documentation in the Implementation Record and will include at a minimum: Copies of the information provided to comply with Article 4, including flyers, brochures, newsletters, invoice messaging, and website and social media postings.
+Task # Description Target Completion Date TASK 27 The Jurisdiction will establish a system for documenting and compiling records related to education and outreach requirements for recordkeeping and reporting.
+4/1/2022 (Task completion to be verified) TASK 28 The Jurisdiction will transition records and reporting to a recordkeeping program.
+3/31/2023 TASK 29 The Jurisdiction will begin tracking and compiling documentation in the Implementation Record and will include at a minimum: Copies of the information provided to comply with Article 4, including flyers, brochures, newsletters, invoice messaging, and website and social media postings.
 The date, and to whom the information was disseminated, or direct contact made.
 If a jurisdiction provides mass distribution through mailings, or bill inserts, it will provide the date, a copy of the information, and the type and number of accounts receiving the information.
-If the requirements of Article 4 were met solely through electronic media, the record will include a copy, with dates posted, of social media posts, e-mails or other electronic messages.
+If the requirements of Article 4 were met solely through electronic media, the record will include a copy, with dates posted, of social media posts, e-mails, or other electronic messages.
 If a jurisdiction relies on a designee to comply with this section, it will include a copy of the materials distributed by the designee.
-7/1/2022 (Task completion to be verified)
+5/31/2023